basin-global/Situs-Protocol/Tools/getAccountData/README.md

 - `contractAddress`: The address of your NFT contract.
 - `contractABI`: The ABI of your NFT contract.
 Ensure it includes all necessary functions.

+NOTE: this version does not have handling for burned tokens (non-existing) but that can easily be added to script if you encounter an error

 ## Usage
 To run the script, use the following command in your terminal: